NilFoundation/crypto3/docs/implementation.md

 ### Field Policies ### {#field_policies}

+A field policy describes its essential parameters such as `modulus`, `arity` or `mul_generator` - multiply generator.

 ### Field Parameters ### {#field_parameters}

+Other field parameters are kept in the specific structures.
+All this structures inherit from basic `params` structure, containing all the basic parameters.

+For example, `arithmetic_params` structure keeps all the parameters needed for arithmetical operation evaluations.

 ### Field Element Algorithms ### {#field_element_algorithms}

+Field element corresponds an element of the field and has all the needed methods and overloaded arithmetic operators.
+The corresponding algorithms also defined here.
+As the backend they use now Boost::multiprecion, but it can be easily changed.

 ### Field Double-precision Algorithms ### {#field_double_precision_algorithms}

+For some elliptic curve operations and pairing algorithms its easier to provide intermediate evaluations using double-precision numbers.
+For these purposes we have specific structure with all the needed methods.

 ## Elliptic Curves Architecture ## {#curves_architecture}